The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 To better understand the origin of discrepancies between our refit methods and the full likelihood, we investigate the magnitude of inter-frequency correlations in the Bayesian free-spectrum posteriors, using \textit{Pearson's correlation coefficient} \citep{pearson1895vii}.
-If inter-frequency correlations are weak, the correlation matrix of the posterior samples should be mostly diagonal in structure; Pearson's correlation coefficient quantifies how `diagonal' a correlation matrix is, with a coefficient of $1$ being perfectly diagonal, and $0$ suggesting zero correlations.
-The median, $16^\mathrm{th}$, and $84^\mathrm{th}$ percentile values of the coefficient across all 100 realizations of the PTA free spectra is $0.92\substack{0.98 \\ 0.86}$, suggesting very weak correlations between frequencies.
-We also compute the coefficient for all $45$ per-pulsar free spectra from the GFL Lite pipeline across all $100$ simulation realizations, giving $1.0\substack{1.0 \\ 0.99}$; per-pulsar free spectra are strongly independent between frequencies.
-In fact, out of the $4500$ free spectra, only $42$ had coefficients $<0.92$.
-This shows that our assumption throughout of independence between frequencies is justified, and suggests that the majority of information being lost from the GFL Lite pipeline (and by extension GFL) is through the compounding of small inaccuracies in our density estimators over many frequencies and pulsars.
+If inter-frequency correlations are weak, the correlation matrix of the posterior samples should be mostly diagonal in structure.
+Pearson's correlation coefficient quantifies how `diagonal' a correlation matrix is, with a coefficient of $1$ indicating a perfectly diagonal matrix (i.e., no inter-frequency correlations), and lower values indicating off-diagonal structure (i.e., inter-frequency correlations).
+In the limit that there are no inter-frequency correlations, Pearson's correlation coefficient becomes unity, and our approximation becomes an identity.
+The median, $16^\mathrm{th}$, and $84^\mathrm{th}$ percentile values of this coefficient across all 100 realizations of the PTA free-spectra is $0.92\substack{0.98 \\ 0.86}$, suggesting weak correlations between GW frequencies.
+We also compute the coefficient for all $45$ per-pulsar free-spectra from the GFL Lite pipeline across all $100$ simulation realizations, giving $0.99\substack{1.0 \\ 0.91}$; per-pulsar free-spectra appear to be uncorrelated across frequencies.
+Hence our assumption throughout of independence between frequencies is justified, and suggests that information being lost from our refit pipelines is through the compounding of small inaccuracies in our density estimators.